1. Off-Road (mostly)

 2. On Road

 If travelling on-road, I think I would take Quarry Hill to High Lane & White Lane, using the service road on the right to avoid the tram tracks, and crossing the Ridgeway to take Gleadless Rd (steep downhill – on return journey take Leighton Rd to avoid a very steep uphill).
-At Newfield Green, turn right onto Daresbury Rd and first left onto Lichford Rd – Derby St – Myrtle Rd for a quieter route. (on the uphill, you might again prefer to use Prospect Rd as it’s less steep) crossing Havelock Bridge, turn r. onto Shoreham St, then left onto Charlotte St. at end of Charlotte St use pavement (technically a dismount although this is due to be made shared use) to use subway under the Ring Road.
+At Newfield Green, turn right onto Daresbury Rd and first left onto Lichford Rd – Derby St – Myrtle Rd for a quieter route. (on the uphill, you might again prefer to use Prospect Rd as it’s less steep) crossing Havelock Bridge, turn r. onto Shoreham St, then left onto Charlotte St. at end of Charlotte St use cycle path to use subway under the Ring Road.
 Join cycle route to Moorfoot/City Centre.

-Lastly, on a dark and stormy night you could take your bike on the train to/from Woodhouse Station (Lincoln route) which isn’t too far from Mosborough.
+Lastly, on a dark and stormy night you could take your bike on the train to/from Woodhouse Station (Gainsborough route) which isn’t too far from Mosborough.